MichaelOw/simple-telegram-bot/README.md

 # simple_telegram_bot
+This is a basic Telegram Bot template that I use for my projects.
 This bot is currently setup to:
 * Mirror user messages
 * Store telegram IDs into a local sqlite3 database